This article focuses on how you can set a power factor in pvDesign and on the general understanding of this concept.

 Figure 3 - Power Factor measurement spot (b.
 Inverters + Capacitor Banks strategy)

-You can check more information regarding Capacitor Banks strategy in our article: How to define Capacitor Banks in pvDesign
+You can check more information regarding Capacitor Banks strategy in our article: How to define Capacitor Banks in RatedPower

 How is the resulting power factor at the inverter's output calculated?

-To have a better understanding in this matter, we first need to set all the parameters that pvDesign offers and which affect the power factor at the inverter output.
+To have a better understanding of this matter, we first need to set all the parameters that RatedPower offers and which affect the power factor at the inverter output.

-In pvDesign, you can enable the transformer losses for both the substation and the power stations.
+In RatedPower, you can enable the transformer losses for the substation, power stations, and storage PCS.
 And since the software allows you to simulate the basic design of a substation, you can opt between a switching and breaking station or a substation (as shown below in Figure 4).

 Does changing the Transformer Losses affect my Power Factor?

-We will now explain how varying these aforementioned parameters affects the resulting power factor inside pvDesign while scratching the surface on why such changes occur.
+We will now explain how varying these aforementioned parameters affects the resulting power factor inside RatedPower while scratching the surface of why such changes occur.

-pvDesign allows you to modify the transformer’s iron and copper losses.
-Modifying these losses (either in the substation or in the power stations) will affect both the active and reactive power losses in the designated transformer.
-This will have an effect on the resulting power factor as long as the power factor’s measurement point is placed after the transformer.
-In other words, when selecting the power factor at the substation input, varying the power station transformer losses will have an effect on the resulting power factor at the inverter's output.
-Whereas, selecting it at the substation output will mean that any variation in the power station or the substation transformer losses will affect this resulting inverter power factor.
+RatedPower allows you to modify the transformer’s iron and copper losses.
+Modifying these losses (either in the substation, power stations, or PCS) will affect both the active and reactive power losses in the designated transformer.
+This will affect the resulting power factor as long as the power factor’s measurement point is placed after the transformer.
+In other words, choosing the power factor at the substation input will cause changes in the power station transformer losses to affect the resulting power factor at the inverter's output.
+Similarly, changes in the PCS transformer losses will impact the resulting power factor at the storage inverter's output.
+On the other hand, if the power factor is selected at the substation output, any variation in the power station or substation transformer losses will affect the resulting inverter power factor, and the same goes for the PCS.

 What does placing a value of Zero in the Transformer Losses imply?

-Is there a way for me to Disable both the Transformer's Active and Reactive Power Losses?
+Is there a way to disable both the Transformer's Active and Reactive Power Losses?

-In order to disable both the transformer active and reactive power losses at the same time, simply disable the respective option in pvDesign.
+To disable both the transformer's active and reactive power losses at the same time, simply disable the respective option in RatedPower.
 This, obviously, will not reflect the actual functioning of a transformer, as now, the transformer will be an ideal one with no losses incurred.
 In reality, there are always going to be both active and reactive power losses in every transformer, and for this reason, we highly recommend that you keep this option enabled.
 Disabling these losses completely will result in a higher inverter output power factor.

 It will also increase the PV plant’s PR and its specific production.
 This is due to some losses being lower when this option is disabled, mainly the inverter power factor loss, and on a smaller scale, different wiring losses.